stianloader/Starloader/README.md

 All code is licensed under the Apache 2.0 license, allowing you to redistribute the source.

-Additionally a few portions of our code (i. e. the whole selfmodification and extension system) was largely written by Minestom contributors, who have contributed their code under the Apache 2.0 license
+Additionally a few portions of our code (i. e. most of the selfmodification and extension system) was largely written by Minestom contributors, who have contributed their code under the Apache 2.0 license